 Important Mental Health Facts

-17 Mental Health Facts That Every Person Should Know
+17 Mental Health Facts Every Person Should Know

 By: Stan Popovich

-I dealt with fear and anxiety for over 20 years, and I talked with many mental health counselors to help get my life back to normal.
+I dealt with fear and anxiety for 20+ years, and I talked with many mental health counselors.

-As I struggled throughout my life, there were things that I discovered during my mental health struggles that may help somebody you may know.
+There are some things that I discovered during my mental health struggles that can help you!

-• Getting help for your mental health problems is the best thing you can do.
+• Getting help with your mental health problems is the best thing you can do.

 • You can’t run away from your mental health issues.

-• There is nothing wrong in asking for help.
+• There is nothing wrong with asking for help.

 • Your situation is not hopeless regardless of what you may think.